 Epidural injections reduce inflammation responsible for pain in the lower back, legs, neck, and arms.
-Dr. Crooks at Pinnacle Pain and Spine may recommend the injection to address a number of conditions, including:
+Our providers at Pinnacle Pain and Spine may recommend the injection to address a number of conditions, including:

 An epidural injection does not cure your condition, but it can greatly relieve associated pain for a week or even a year, depending on your particular situation.